voxpupuli/puppet-zabbix/README.md

 ##Rspec

+Currently in progress.
+At the moment only the agent has an basic rspec test.
+The rest will be in the near future.
+The goal is for all rspec test in version 0.1.1.

+* agent_spec.rb
 At the moment, only zabbix::agent has an rspec test.
-This is currently in progress, but first few basic things are tested.
+A few basic things are tested, like the 'it should contain" package/service and some files.
+The test needs to be expanded with all parameters, so this will be done in the near future.

 ##Todo
 The following is an overview of todo actions: